-The "traditional" college student is thought to be between the ages of 18-22.
+The typical student is between the ages of 18-21.
 However, this institution appears to attract a majority of older students.
-At Baptist Theological Seminary at Richmond, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank BTSR Richmond #966 in the nation for student age diversity.
+At Baptist Theological Seminary at Richmond, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank BTSR Richmond #1,990 in the nation for student age diversity.

 BTSR Richmond Age Diversity Chart

-Analyze the age range of BTSR Richmond undergraduates with the following bar chart.
+Analyze the age range of BTSR Richmond students with the following chart.